versotile-org/tauri-runtime-verso/README.md

 Currently, only the app wide menus on macOS are supported, per window menus are not supported yet

 For more, checkout the [documentation](https://versotile-org.github.io/tauri-runtime-verso/tauri_runtime_verso)

+#### Mobile

+Currently verso/servo doesn't support mobile (Android / IOS) target.
+Only Windows/Macos/Linux binaries are released throug CI.

+Artifacts can be found on [release page](https://github.com/tauri-apps/verso/releases)

+If app is targetting both mobile and desktop platforms, you need to create a [tauri conf file for each platform](https://tauri.app/reference/config/#platform-specific-configuration) and add `ExternalBin` only for desktop platforms.